3.6 Quantitative Assessment

 unit.

-If a private company or NFP has elected to test goodwill for impairment at the
+If a private company or NFP has elected to test goodwill for

-See Section 2.7 for more information about
+accounting alternatives.
+See Section 2.7 for more information about assigning assets and

-assigning assets and liabilities to reporting units.
-See Section
+liabilities to reporting units.
+See Section 2.7.3 for more information about

-2.7.3 for more information about testing goodwill at the entity
+testing goodwill at the entity level.

-While not specifically stated, if the entity has elected to test goodwill at the
+While not specifically stated, if the entity has elected to test

-performing the goodwill impairment test.
-See Section
+unit before performing the goodwill impairment test.
+See Section 2.8 for guidance

-2.8 for guidance on assigning goodwill to reporting units.
+on assigning goodwill to reporting units.

-Before performing the goodwill impairment test, the entity should ensure that it
+Before performing the goodwill impairment test, the entity

-has adjusted the carrying amount of goodwill to recognize any amortization from
+should ensure that it has adjusted the carrying amount of goodwill to recognize

-the end of the last reporting period to the date on which it determines that it
+any amortization from the end of the last reporting period to the date on which

-must test goodwill for impairment (i.e., the date of the triggering event).
-For
+it determines that it must test goodwill for impairment (i.e., the date of the

-as of March 31, the entity must ensure that its goodwill balance is adjusted for
+event has occurred as of March 31, the entity must ensure that its goodwill

-the three months of amortization in determining the carrying amount of goodwill
+balance is adjusted for the three months of amortization in determining the

-as of March 31, which is the testing date (see Example
+carrying amount of goodwill as of March 31, which is the testing date (see

 3-2).